SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Basal Ganglia I+II_Boger.md

 	- more triplicates = more risk of getting it
 	- ==the brain = has significant atrophy of caudate and striatal structures==
 	- dementia = atrophy
-**the D2 contianing medium spiney neurons die off first!!!** = indirect one being impacted first, so excitation and movement working
+**the D2 contianing medium spiney neurons die off first!!!** = indirect one being TURNED OFF = no stop signals vs start
 - direct pathway upregulation.